cap-js/docs/java/persistence-services.md

 In addition, in the _application.yaml_ file, set `cds.sql.supportedLocales: "*"` to advise the runtime to use session context variables.

-The `cds-maven-plugin` provides an `add` goal that can be used to add Sqlite support to the CAP Java project:
+The `cds-maven-plugin` provides the goal `add` that can be used to add Sqlite support to the CAP Java project:
 ```
 mvn com.sap.cds:cds-maven-plugin:add -Dfeature=SQLITE -Dprofile=default
 ```